As you continue to learn more about the benefits of using WordPress, you may occasionally come across something called a blogroll.

 (Delete multiple links)

-The links you have selected will be deleted …
+The links will be deleted …

 Plugin Usage

-Now that you know how to set up link categories and how to add, edit and delete links, let’s show you how to make links display on your website.
+Now that you know how to configure link categories and how to add, edit and delete links, let’s show you how to display links on your site.

-To access and configure your Link widgets, go to the WP navigation menu and select Appearance > Widgets …
+To access and configure your Link widgets, go to the navigation menu and select Appearance > Widgets …

-(Appearance – Widgets)
+(Appearance Menu – Widgets)

 You will see that a ‘Links’ widget has been added to the Available Widgets section …